telosnetwork/rng-oracle-bridge/README.md

 ### TEST

-Run the following command to start testing:
+Run the following command to start testing with the Hydra testing suite:

 `npm test`

-You can find and configure the tests in the `tests` directory.
-By default, they run on testnet but best practice would be using your local node with system contracts and our native oracles setup.
+You can find the tests in the `tests` directory.

 ### DEPLOY